Saltybb/Open-Source-Chicken-Wing-Recipe/README.md

   3. Pray to our lord and savior Richard Stallman.
   4. Pat wings dry and place them in a dry very big bowl.
 Gently kiss the chicken wings.
   5. Preheat oven.
 Do not jump inside!
+  6. Get industrial size lube drum, WD-40 (You'll only use about 54 gallons of it.)